isomerpages/nlb-biblioasia/_holding-area/Singapore’s National Souvenir The Gold plated Past of RISIS.md

 <img src="/images/Online%20Only%20Articles/RISIS%20Singapore/Sing_Travel.jpg" style="width: 60%;">
 <div style="background-color: white;">Singapore’s &nbsp;second-millionth tourist Iris Harris being interviewed in front of a stage decorated with $40,000 worth of RISIS flowers. <i>Image reproduced from <a href="https://www.nlb.gov.sg/main/book-detail?cmsuuid=8939fd5f-759f-4d34-84c1-ab6cb86799a1">Singapore Travel: Official Publication of the Singapore Tourist Promotion Board, Feb 1979</a> (Singapore: Singapore National Printers, 1979).
 (From National Library Online)</i></div>

+#### **Beyond Orchids**

+The success of the RISIS orchid inspired SISIR to gold-plate other items.
+The first addition was tropical leaves and ferns, which were chosen for the RISIS Floral Collection in July 1979.[^37] Following the success of the Floral Collection, SISIR designed pendants, bracelets and cufflinks which incorporated gold-plated coins.[^38]

+* * *